The Ultimate Fighter 1: Middleweight bracket

-The Ultimate Fighter 1 Finale
+The Ultimate Fighter: Team Couture vs. Team Liddell Finale

 The Ultimate Fighter: Team Couture vs. Team Liddell Finale (originally broadcast as The Ultimate Fighter: Ultimate Finale, and also known as The Ultimate Fighter 1 Finale) was a mixed martial arts event held by the Ultimate Fighting Championship (UFC) on April 9, 2005.
 Featured were the finals from The Ultimate Fighter 1 in both the middleweight and light heavyweight divisions.

-Even though the main attraction of the event was Rich Franklin vs. the UFC Hall of Fame Ken Shamrock, the spotlight was stolen by the light heavyweight finale between Forrest Griffin and Stephan Bonnar.
-Hailed as one of the greatest fights in MMA history by many, Forrest and Stephan produced a 3-round stand-up war that went the distance.
-Although Griffin took the decision, both fighters were given UFC contracts for their amazing performance.
+Although the main event featured Rich Franklin against Ken Shamrock, the light heavyweight finale between Forrest Griffin and Stephan Bonnar received significant attention.
+The three-round match went to a decision, with Griffin winning.
+Both fighters were subsequently awarded UFC contracts.

 Originally, Tito Ortiz was offered to fight Ken Shamrock in a rematch at this event.
 However, Ortiz left the UFC shortly after UFC 51 due to contract disputes.